NetCodersX/EasyInject.Godot/README_en.md

 ### Component Regular Class Objects

-The `Component` attribute is used to register regular C# classes (non-`Node`) as Beans.
+The `Component` attribute is used to register regular C# classes (non-`Node`) as Nodes.

-    // Register a regular class as a Bean
+    // Register a regular class as a Node
     [Component]
     public class GameManager
     {